neilenns/mobiflight-docs/content/guides/logs/index.md

 ### Re-create the issue

 With logging is enabled, re-create the issue.
-Depending on the problem this may include:
+Depending on the problem, this may include:

 - Closing and running MobiFlight.
 - Attempting to update the board firmware.
 - Interacting with devices.
-- Triggering events in the the simulator.
+- Triggering events in the simulator.

 ### Copy the logs to the clipboard